1st March - Saint David's Day

 St David travelled widely throughout Wales, Cornwall in the south-west of England, Brittany in France and possibly to Ireland and Jerusalem.
 He became renowned as a teacher and eventually became an archbishop.

-St Davids is Britain’s smallest city, During the 10th and 11th centuries the Cathedral was regularly raided by Vikings, who removed the shrine from the church and stripped off the precious metal adornments.
+Britain’s smallest city.
+During the 10th and 11th centuries the Cathedral was regularly raided by Vikings, who removed the shrine from the church and stripped off the precious metal adornments.
 In 1275 a new shrine was constructed, the ruined base of which remains to this day, which was originally surmounted by an ornamental wooden canopy with murals of David, Patrick and Denis.

 By the 12th century, more than 60 churches in Wales had also been dedicated to St David.
 He was canonized in 1120 and 1st March was made St David's Day.